Riga: Demographics

-Historic population figures

 Economy

 Riga is one of the key economic and financial centres of the Baltic states.
 Roughly half of all the jobs in Latvia are in Riga and the city generates more than 50% of Latvia's GDP as well as around half of Latvia's exports.
+The city boasts a diversified economy with strengths in information and communication technologies, global business services, manufacturing and a dynamic startup ecosystem.
 The biggest exporters are in wood products, IT, food and beverage manufacturing, pharmaceuticals, transport and metallurgy.
-Riga Port is one of the largest in the Baltics.
-It handled a record 34 million tons of cargo in 2011 and has potential for future growth with new port developments on Krievu Sala.
 Tourism is also a large industry in Riga and after a slowdown during the global economic recessions of the late 2000s, grew 22% in 2011 alone.

+The city benefits from strong transport links, including Riga International Airport, and an active seaport.
+The forthcoming Rail Baltica project is expected to further enhance Riga's connectivity and integration into the European transport network, with the potential to reinforce its position as a strategic centre for trade in Northern Europe.

+The Freeport of Riga is one of the largest in the Baltics.
+It handled a record 41.8 million tons of cargo in 2014 and completed a new development on Krievu Sala in 2018, with the aim of moving the port away from the central parts of the city.
+However, its cargo turnover had been reduced by a half by 2024, in large part due to decreased trade with Russia after the outbreak of Russo-Ukrainian War and the sanctions imposed in response to it.

 Riga was intended to become the global financial centre in the former Soviet Union.
 One bank, which provided high levels of secrecy for its customers, promoted itself as "We are closer than Switzerland!" («Мы ближе, чем Швейцария!»).
 On 28 July 1995, twenty Latvian banks with assistance of persons from the Paris Stock Exchange organised the Riga Stock Exchange which was the first Latvian stock exchange in Riga.

+Tourism

+Riga is one the leading travel destinations in the Baltic region in terms of overnight stays by foreign visitors.
+In 2024, the city welcomed over 1.1 million international tourists.

+Summer remains the peak season for tourism in Riga, however, it’s also seeing a growing influx of visitors in December, largely due to the city's transformation into a festive destination during the holiday season.
+The Riga Christmas Market, located in the Old Town of Riga, serves as a key attraction during the Christmas period.

+The most popular attractions include the Riga Zoo, House of the Blackheads, Riga Central Market, the Latvian National Museum of Art and the Latvian National Museum of Natural History, as well as its historic Old Town and the Art Nouveau architecture found in high concentration the centre of the city.

+In addition to leisure tourism, Riga serves as a significant venue for international trade fairs and exhibitions.
+The city hosts a variety of annual events across sectors such as technology, agriculture, and business.